hsldymq/generator-go/README.md

 goiter provides some iterator generation functions for some common scenarios under this feature.

+To use this package, you shoud enable rangefunc experiment feature.

 # Examples
 ### Example 1: Traversal of an encapsulated collection